 3. Other Health Benefits

-What Food to Eat in a Vegan Diet?
+What Do You Eat on a Vegan Diet?

 The vegan diet is all about replacing animal products with plant-based food such as tofu, tempeh, seitan, legumes, nuts, seeds, algae, nutritional yeast, whole grains, cereals, fermented plant foods, fruits, and vegetables.
 All these foods are further sub-categorized that you can follow under this diet.
 The vegan diet is further categorized into various types depending upon the food eaten, which we have already discussed previously.

-What Foods to Avoid on a Vegan Diet?
+What Foods Are Not Allowed on a Vegan Diet?

 Mainly vegans avoid eating animal food and foods having ingredients derived from animals.
 It includes meat, poultry, fish, seafood, dairy, eggs, bee products, and other animal-based ingredients.
 This is the list of general products that are further categorized as well, which mainly includes derived animal food.